arkochatterjee/networkLogin/README.md

 # networkLogin
-This is a python script which helps the students of SRM University to login to the campus and hostel WiFi by just executing the code.
+This is a Python Script which helps the students of SRM University,Kattankulathur to login to the Campus and Hostel WiFi by just executing the code.
 The scripts depend upon the OS you use.
-Feel free to fork and use.
+Feel free to fork and use. :)
 <p>
 <b>Steps to use</b></br>
 1. Download the chrome webdriver and install it.</br>